Mu-L/GitHub-English-Top-Charts/content/docs/features.md

 - The selection logic is to remain active & created in the past year with high stars;

 Separation of software and knowledge projects
-- We can find good projects without disturbing by other spoken language anymore;
+- Now you can find good software projects accurately and efficiently.
+You can also browse only the knowledge projects.
 - Existence is reasonable.
 The project has no distinction between high and low.
 The most important thing is that everyone can efficiently get what they need;